writingteacher/rob-whyte/index.md

 ##### [LinkedIn](https://www.linkedin.com/in/robwhyte/){:target="_blank" rel="noopener"} -- <a href="mailto:robbusan@yahoo.com">contact</a>

 ***
+ #### About
+Rob has been writing professionally for 25+ years.
+Fresh out of graduate school with an M.Sc. in urban planning, he wrote technical reports for a boutique environmental consultancy in Toronto.
+Eager to explore the world, he moved to Asia, which is where the Wheel of Fortuna showed her hand.
+He honed his writing chops as a Lonely Planet contributor for multiple publications, including four South Korea country guides.
+A seasoned university instructor and teacher trainer, he has written or co-authored numerous publications in the education and teacher-resource space.
+Rob comes to technical writing with a background in plain English communication, which helps him craft easy to easy to understand user documentation for SaaS platforms.

 #### Quick find samples: user-face software documents
 * [How to Send Documents for E-Signature](https://help.glide.com/en/articles/4761633-how-to-send-documents-for-e-signature-with-glide-signatures){:target="_blank" rel="noopener"}